cuongtm2012/Film_Flex_Release/docs/PRODUCTION_DEPLOYMENT_NO_DB_CHANGES.md

 curl -w "@curl-format.txt" -o /dev/null -s https://phimgg.com
 ```

-This guide ensures your database remains untouched while updating your FilmFlex application in production.
+This guide ensures your database remains untouched while updating your PhimGG application in production.
 Always test the deployment process in a staging environment first, and keep backups before any production changes.